chaznik/scratch/README.md

 Problem statement: You need to build a scratch game, that will generate a matrix (for example 3x3) from symbols(based on probabilities for each individual cell) and based on winning combintations user either will win or lost.
 User will place a bet with any amount which we call *betting amount* in this assignment.

+## To Run

+1. Ensure Maven is installed
+2. Clone the solution
+3. Cd into scratch
+4. Execute program using the following command: java -jar <your-jar-file> --config config.json --betting-amount 100
+5. Please note config is currently located at src/main/resources/config.json

 There are two types of symbols: Standard Symbols, Bonus Symbols.